-The Company has entered into agreements for the lease of land and equipment that are recognized on the balance sheet.
-The single most significant lease is for the lease of the site in Straumsvík, which expires in 2024.
-The Company has a right to extend the lease and has recognized a liability for a lease period ending in 2035.
+The Company has entered into agreements for the lease of land and equipment that are recognised on the balance sheet.
+The single most significant lease is for the lease of the site in Straumsvík.
+The Company has recognized a liability for a lease period ending in 2035.

-Lease assets and liabilities recognized on the balance sheet
+Lease assets and liabilities recognised on the balance sheet